 If you register for a course during the third week of classes, you will need to get approval from the course instructor and the Dean.

-e-services or visit the One Stop office for assistance.
+e-services or visit the Admissions office for assistance.

 NEED CLASS GUARANTEE?